 From this, a movement has been born.

-I challenge each and every one of you reading to find a way to give back in the upcoming season.
+I challenge you there, reading, to find a way to give back in the upcoming season.
 Visit Freely Given.
 Be inspired.
 Give back.
-And come back here to share your story in the blog comments below.